Greybph/Greybph/README.md

 - 👋 Hi, I’m @Greybph
 - 👀 I’m interested in web development and computer programs
-- 🌱 I’m currently learning Next JS, Gatsby Js, React
+- 🌱 I’m currently learning React and Remix
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me andrewlfauth8@gmail.com
 <!---